 Vanta™ SCS is a high-performance recharge-free device offering optimized longevity.

 DTM™ SCS endurance therapy

 DTM™ SCS endurance therapy is an energy modified differential target multiplexed therapy offering meaningful pain relief, satisfaction, and quality of life improvements.2

 cm reduction in VAS for overall

 of patients improved in degree

 of patients were

-The Medtronic adaptor extension creates a connection between certain Boston Scientific™ or Nevro™ leads.§ This enables patients with existing leads to gain access to meaningful pain relief with DTM™ SCS endurance therapy offered with recharge-free convenience on Vanta™ INS or rapid recharge on Intellis™ INS.2 Patients with an Intellis™ INS may also choose superior pain relief with DTM™ SCS therapy.4
+The Medtronic adaptor extension connects with certain Boston Scientific™ or Nevro™ leads.§ This enables patients with existing leads to gain access to meaningful pain relief with DTM™ SCS endurance therapy offered with recharge-free convenience on Vanta™ INS.

 |Width||1.1 cm (.44in)|

 Settings used from Proclaim™ clinician manual.
 Nominal settings 12 hours per day: 50-Hz frequency.
 225-μs pulse width, and 5-mA amplitude at 500-ohms impedance.
 Energy modeling is the same for model 3660 and model 3670.